Stock market today: Wall Street ticks closer to record highs to cap its 8th straight winning week

-NEW YORK (AP) — Wall Street is drifting near record heights Friday following reports showing inflation on the way down and the economy potentially on the way up.
+NEW YORK (AP) — Wall Street capped its eighth straight winning week with a quiet finish Friday, following reports showing inflation on the way down and the economy potentially on the way up.

 But Wall Street’s focus was squarely on a suite of economic reports released Friday, which led to some swings in Treasury yields.